-Many excursions are made from here into the mountains by sportsmen, who can readily obtain the horses and camping outfits necessary for a two or three weeks' sojourn.
+sojourn.
 The mountains surrounding Banff average in height from seven to ten thousand feet.
-Devil's-Head Lake is situated at the very foot of Fairholme Mountains, in the very heart of snow-capped mountains, its shores rising perpendicularly out of the water with little if any vegetation upon them.
+Devil's-Head Lake is situated at the very foot of Fairholme Mountains.
+The illustration of Lake Louise near Laggan, given elsewhere, will furnish an excellent idea of the appearance of Devil's-Head Lake.
+It is situated in the very heart of snow-capped mountains, its shores rising perpendicularly out of the water with little if any vegetation upon them.
 The depth of the lake is in proportion to the height of the mountains at its sides.
 We had heard that very large trout were to be obtained in this lake, and consequently had made arrangements to drive out there in two wagons.
-As it was early in the season we were not able to obtain many boats; a few of the party went out, however, and after an hour's fishing Mr. Kean returned with a forty-two-pound lake trout. locality is particularly celebrated for big-horned sheep, and mountain goats are common on the neighboring heights.
+As it was early in the season we were not able to obtain many boats; a few of the party went out, however, and after an hour's fishing Mr. Kean returned with a fortytwo-pound lake trout.
+This locality is particularly celebrated for big-horned sheep, and mountain goats are common on the neighboring heights.

 The Sulphur Springs at Banff are highly appreciated by invalids.
 The air here is soft and balmy, and the records show that the winters are not as severe in the valley as one might be led to expect.
 The government has built excellent roads, running in different directions, all through the valley and up the mountain sides.
 A good livery is kept at the hotel, where horses and carriages can be obtained for excursions in the vicinity.
-Bridlepaths have also been cut to quite a distance in the mountains.
+Bridle-paths have also been cut to quite a distance in the mountains.
 A party could stay a couple of weeks here with very great profit, not only on account of the shooting and fishing, but for the pleasure that would be derived from excursions to the different points of interest.
+A picture of the hotel is given on another page.